Cyril Hanouna

-Cyril Valéry Isaac Hanouna ([siʁil valeʁi izaak anuna]; سيريل فاليري إسحاق حنونة; born 23 September 1974) is a French radio and television presenter, writer, author, columnist, producer, singer and occasional actor and comedian of Tunisian origins.
-He is best known for hosting the popular French TV show Touche pas à mon poste.
+Cyril Valéry Isaac Hanouna ([siʁil valeʁi izaak anuna]; سيريل فاليري إسحاق حنونة; born 23 September 1974) is a French radio and television presenter, writer, author, columnist, producer, singer and occasional actor and comedian of Tunisian origin.
+He hosts the French TV show Touche pas à mon poste !

 Early life

-Hanouna was born into a Jewish family, he is the son of a general practitioner and a saleswoman who arrived in France from Tunis in 1969.
-He first studied to become a doctor like his father.
-After having difficulties in high school, he decided to study management to become a chartered accountant, but he later gave up his studies.
+Hanouna was born into a Jewish family, the son of a general practitioner and a clothing shopkeeper who had both arrived in France from Tunis in 1969.
+Like his father, Hanouna first chose medical studies.
+Having experienced academic difficulties in high school, he decided to study management with the goal of becoming a certified accountant, but later abandoned his studies.

 Career

 Highlights

-Hanouna made his television debut in 1999 on the television channel Comédie+ where he wrote the lyrics for the trailers.
-Hanouna became a television presenter in 2002 when he co-hosted the third series of La Grosse Émission alongside comedian duo Kad et Olivier.
+Hanouna made his television debut in 1999 on the TV channel Comédie+, where he composed the texts for its trailers.
+Hanouna became a television presenter in 2002 when he co-hosted the third series of La Grosse Émission alongside the comedy duo Kad et Olivier.
 In February 2002 he was approached by RTL Radio and he hosted a radio show called Planet Arthur alongside Manu Levy and Valérie Bénaïm.
 In 2003 he hosted the morning show Morning Live on M6.

-Since 2008 Hanouna has been associated with the Eurovision Song Contest.
-At the 2008 Contest, he presented the French tele-votes, and then provided the French commentary for the 2009 and 2010 Contests alongside Julien Courbet and Stéphane Bern.
+Since 2008, Hanouna has been associated with the Eurovision Song Contest.
+At the 2008 contest, he presented the French tele-votes and provided the French commentary for the 2009 and 2010 contests alongside Julien Courbet and Stéphane Bern.

-Currently, he is a host on Europe 1, and on television with Touche Pas à Mon Poste (up to 2012 on France 4), before moving with the whole TV show team to D8 since the new channel was launched on 7 October.
-The channel also bought the rights for Nouvelle Star, the French version of the Pop Idol Series, and Hanouna became the host of the show.
+Currently, Hanouna is affiliated with Europe 1 TV and a host of its program Touche Pas à Mon Poste.
+Until 2012, it was seen on France 4 before moving with its entire production team to D8 with a 7 October launch.
+The channel also bought the rights for Nouvelle Star, the French version of the Pop Idol series, and Hanouna became its regular host.
 In 2011, he acted in the third installment of La Vérité si je mens !.